xHarbourCom/vxh/class_ref.md

 ### Methods

 ### Description
 A Band control can hold a control by setting its BandChild property accordingly.
-A Band control typically holds a CoolBar or ToolBar control, and when its Grippers property is set to "true", its postion over the menu system can be adjusted visually.
+A Band control typically holds a CoolBar or ToolBar control, and when its Grippers property is set to "true", its postion over the menu system can be adjusted visually.<br>
-The right way to delete a Band control: Slect it, right-click on it, and choose the "Remove Band" menu option.
+The right way to delete a Band control: Slect it, right-click on it, and choose the "Remove Band" menu option.<br>
-When using directly the "Delete" button of the VXH\-IDE \(or the keyboard\) for deleting a Band, the control set as BandChild control is also deleted from the current From \- this is a documented Windows limitation.
+When using directly the "Delete" button of the VXH\-IDE \(or the keyboard\) for deleting a Band, the control set as BandChild control is also deleted from the current From \- this is a documented Windows limitation.<br>

 ### Info
 * **Category**: vxh class